Arison7/SDE-Chess/README.md

   #### b. **Singleton Pattern**

-- **Usage:** The `Board` class implements the Singleton pattern to ensure only one instance of the board is used throughout the game.
+- **Usage:** Ensures there is only one chessboard shared by the whole game.

-- **Benefit:** Guarantees that there is a single shared instance of the chessboard, avoiding multiple instances and ensuring a consistent state across the game.
+- **Benefit:** Keeps the game consistent, as all actions happen on the same board.

 - **Code Example:**